Do you need a Gaming Monitor?

 Refresh Rate and Pixel Response

 This is the number one factor for competitive gamers.
 Think of refresh rate as how many times per second your monitor can update the picture.
 A higher refresh rate (144Hz, 240Hz, or even 360Hz) makes motion incredibly smooth and reduces blur.
 This lets you track fast moving targets more easily and gives you those precious extra milliseconds to react.
-As you said, it can literally let you see and react before your opponent.
+It can literally let you see and react before your opponent.
 For most gamers, 144Hz is the transformative starting point.
 Once you experience it, 60Hz feels choppy.
 Competitive esports players often pursue 240Hz or higher for the absolute edge in titles like Valorant, CS2, or Apex Legends.

 Slow response time can cause motion blur or “ghosting”.
 Trails behind fast-moving objects.
 This obscures detail and can be distracting.
 Aim for a Gray-to-Gray (GtG) response time of 1ms (MPRT) or lower.
 This ensures crisp, clear motion.